simon-westcott/canopy-bootstrap/README.md

-Canopy branded bootstrap theme
+This project is to create a branded bootstrap theme for Canopy products, with the requirement to be easily customizable for a customer.

-The Canopy.css file changes twitter bootstrap to match the Canopy theme.
+The Canopy.css file changes twitter bootstrap to match the Canopy theme and should be used in addition to the normal twitter bootstrap files.

 primary colors to #0066a2 //
  defaults to white -- default text to #0066a2 //